- • Program Information

 2. May I bring my own horse?

 Yes, you may bring your own horse as long as they fit the class requirements.
 Your horse needs to be able to walk; trot; pick up the correct leads; readily do most lateral movements such as side pass, leg yield, turn on the haunches, and turn on the forehand; and move in collected frames.
 They must have only three gaits.
 We have a rigorous schedule for the horses and seasoned horses are preferred.
 The fundamental horsemanship classes focuses on the rider, improving their equitation, skill, and control of their horse.
 For the students to maximize his or her education, seasoned horses are the best choice.
 No stallions allowed.
-For more information about whether your horse is right for the program, contact Scott Neuman, assistant professor of equestrian studies.
+For more information about whether your horse is right for the program, contact Scott Neuman, director of the equestrian program.

 3. What if I don't have my own horse?